Zola Levitt

-Zola Levitt (December 3, 1938 – April 19, 2006) was a former Jewish believer, who became a Christian and follower of Jesus who founded Zola Levitt Ministries, in Dallas, Texas, in 1979.
+Zola Levitt (December 3, 1938 – April 19, 2006) was an author and evangelist who founded Zola Levitt Ministries, in Dallas, Texas, in 1979.

+Early life and education

+Levitt was born in Pittsburgh on December 3, 1938.
+He was raised as a Conservative Jew and attended Hebrew school in his youth.
+He graduated from Peabody High School in 1955.
+He attended the University of Pittsburgh, Duquesne University (where he received a bachelors of music in 1961), Miami University of Ohio and Indiana University School of Music (where he obtained a masters music in 1963).

+In 1971, at age 32, Levitt was studying for his doctorate and working as an editor at Indiana University when he read the New Testament at the urging of Campus Crusade for Christ ministers, leading to his conversion to Christianity.

 Ministry and religious works

-Known for his relatability, charisma and visits to evangelical churches dressed as a Levite, and criticism of other evangelical ministries.
-Levitt grew his organization's outreach to a national scale.
+Known for his relatability, charisma and visits to evangelical churches dressed as a Levite, and criticism of other evangelical ministries, Levitt grew his organization's outreach to a national scale.
 Levitt authored books and wrote, produced, and directed Judeo-Christian music and musicals.
 Furthermore, he created a popular free print publication, The Levitt Letter, which covered global news with a Messianic focus.
 He also produced and starred in his own television and radio programs, concluding each episode with his signature phrase “Pray for the Peace of Jerusalem.”

 Because Levitt sought to share the New Testament with Jews through the use of Old Testament Scripture, he drew "protest from the factions of the Jewish community, which objected to what they felt was a distortion of Jewish teachings."
+The Forward described Zola Levitt Ministries as "a group well-known for trying to blur the lines between Christianity and Judaism.
+Its promotional materials use the menorah, the Israeli flag and the "chai" symbol to promote Jesus."

 Levitt sponsored a grove in Israel to which his followers could donate trees with the purpose of making the country green in preparation for Christ's return.